SIF guidance portal

 SIF can be used to store sensitive research data.

-In other words, you can store your research data in SIF if any of the following apply:
+In other words, you can store your research data in SIF if any of the following apply to them:

-• When you know for certain, that your research will be patented
+• When you know for certain that your research results will be patented (IP-data)

-• Your research is subject to export restrictions
+• They form part of research subject to export control

 Support